QUIQQER/authgoogle2fa/README.md

 QUIQQER Google Authenticator
 ========

 This module an authentication option for QUIQQER.
-User accounts can be connected with Google Authenticator and sign in with a secure code that is periodically regenerated.
+Backend user accounts can be connected with Google Authenticator and sign in with a secure code that is periodically regenerated.

 Google Authenticator is a mobile app.